floatinghotpot/cordova-admob-pro/README.md

 ## Description

 This Cordova / PhoneGap plugin enables displaying mobile Ads with single line of javascript code.
-Designed for the use in HTML5-based cross-platform games and mobile/hybrid audio applications.
+Designed for the use in HTML5-based cross-platform hybrid games and other applications.

 ## History